rostro36/Notes/Learning group/Seminar.md

 an image consists of multiple different objects, where each object has an own position, but share the lighting, but influence the image together.

 training data is images and now find factorization.
+### Transit photometry
+Two stars don't interfere with each other, but share the same noise (This is true if the stars are a certain amount apart as camera can oversaturate)

+Y can explain a previous or future version of itself e.g. from/to 1 day

+Found a habitable planet

+### Direct imaging
+Get a picture of the sun and filter out the sun Derotate earth's rotation  (angular differential imaging)

+don't show explainable effects/pixels and focus on unexplainable pixels

+Half sibling regression performs significantly better than the previously used PCA and is even better with additional domain knowledge about the camera
 ## Outlook/ open questions
 ### Towards causal world models
 learn an interventional multi-task/environment model
 - multi-task in multi environments
 - re-usable components, that are robust across tasks
 - define objects by transformations
+### Half-siblings
+- ???
+digital revolution might be similar to industrial revolution, but instead of energy, generate/convert/process information with the help of machine learning